 - further explore the potential for federal, provincial, and territorial financial measures to encourage heritage development; - establish in each jurisdiction a working group to explore options highlighted in the report with other governmental departments (finance, municipal affairs, etc.) and to develop specific recommendations for municipal, provincial, territorial and federal options to encourage heritage development; and - request officials in their future deliberations to consider, among other things, both the feasibility of approaches that are pan-Canadian and the possibility of launching an initiative(s) for Canada's 150th.

 Appendix A:

-Heritage Canada The National Trust Project Team
+National Trust for Canada Project Team

-Chris Wiebe - Manager, Heritage Policy and Government Relations, Heritage Canada The National Trust Natalie Bull - Executive Director, Heritage Canada The National Trust Paul Berg-Dick - Consulting Economist, MEKA and Associates
+Chris Wiebe - Manager, Heritage Policy and Government Relations, National Trust for Canada Natalie Bull - Executive Director, National Trust for Canada Paul Berg-Dick - Consulting Economist, MEKA and Associates

 Questionnaire Participants